Recycled Bike Chain Clock, Free-standing

 Recycled bike chains and cogs collected locally in Delhi and Saharanpur, together with pieces of recycled metal, are used to make this ingenious Fair Trade clock.

-The bits and pieces have been cleaned-up, glued, soldered and lacquered, where necessary and then finished with a clear varnish to create the antique effect.
+• The bits and pieces have been cleaned-up, glued, soldered and lacquered where necessary.
+A clear varnish then creates the antique copper-effect finish.

-It has a folding stand at the back, so is free standing, but also comes with a hook if wall- mounting is preferred.
+• Has a folding stand at the back, so is free-standing, but also comes with a hook if wall-mounting is preferred.

-Dimensions - width 13 cm x height 13 cm approx.
+Dimensions - width 13 cm x height 13 cm approximately.

 Please note: requires one 1.5 v AA battery (not included)